 6- Incident Response

-Step 2: Understand business priorities and how cloud can be leveraged.
+Step 2: Understand business priorities and how the cloud can be leveraged.

 You can’t secure what you don’t know.
 With that in mind, you first need to know whether your employees or contractors are already using cloud services with or without your consent.
 Start by identifying all cloud services in use by your employees and contractors.